paytm/youknowwho/README.md

 > + E.g. ["a", "b", "c"]
 > ('stringrange', 'In String Array ( stringrange)'),
 > ('!stringrange', 'Not In String Array ( !stringrange )'),
+> + E.g. [1, 2, 3]
+> ('set', 'Is a part of the Set (set)'),
+> ('!set', 'Is not a part of the set (!set)'),

+The value to the condition can be a static value or something that belongs to the input message of the rule.
+To provide dynamic input values, use the lodash template syntax.

 # Rule Actions